Carolyn Jones

 Carolyn Sue Jones (April 28, 1930 – August 3, 1983) was an American actress of television and film.
 She began her film career in the early 1950s and by the end of the decade, in 1958, had achieved recognition with a nomination for an Academy Award for Best Supporting Actress for The Bachelor Party (1957) and, that same year, won a Laurel Award for Top Supporting Female Performance, as well as a Golden Globe Award for New Star of the Year–Actress for her turn in Marjorie Morningstar.
 Her film career continued for another 20 years.
 In 1964, Jones began playing the role of Morticia Addams in the black-and-white television sitcom The Addams Family.

 Early life

-Jones was born in Amarillo, Texas, to homemaker Chloe Jeanette Southern (1906–1979) and barber Julius Alfred Jones (1897–1979).
+Jones was born in Amarillo, Texas, to housewife Chloe Jeanette Southern (1906–1979) and barber Julius Alfred Jones (1897–1979).
 After Julius abandoned the family, in 1934, Carolyn and her younger sister, Bette Rhea Jones, moved with their mother into her maternal grandparents' Amarillo home.
 Carolyn suffered from severe asthma that often restricted her childhood activities, and when her condition prevented her from going to the movies, she became an avid reader of Hollywood fan magazines.
 She soon aspired to become an actress and, at age 18, enrolled to study at California's Pasadena Playhouse; her grandfather, Charles W. Baker, paid her tuition.